ABugNamedBeetle/WebCommander/readme.md

 - JSON support in both `client` and `server` is still in development, like a 🔥.

-- security for now is not my major concern for now 🤔.
+- for now `security` is not my major concern🤔.

 ## Contributing